StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 that if you explore the things you cannot measure,

-you might come up with a discovery that you can measure.
+you might come up with a discovery that you can measure?

-Very true, too, because very often when people have been going off and thinking about these things,
+when people have been going off and thinking about these things,

-which they knew they could never test, it led them to ask questions, which led them back.
+it led them to ask questions, but led them back.

 Back to a whole fresh way.

-just because they're fun, but they often turn out to be very useful.
-People started thinking about
+things just because they're fun, but they often turn out to be very useful.

-what the ultimate building blocks of matter were and atoms and so on.
-And people for a long time
+People started thinking about what the ultimate building blocks of matter were and atoms and

-thought that was completely useless.
-But then by thinking about that, they invented quantum
+But then by thinking about that, they invented quantum mechanics, which gave us the whole

-mechanics, which gave us the whole computer technology, which lets us have this podcast now, and so on.
+computer technology, which lets us have this podcast now, and so on.

 Wow.

-And that's another example, actually,
+And that's another example, actually, of exactly this same question.

-of course, we can't visit them either.
+The quantum parallel universes, of course, we can't visit them either.

 But quantum mechanics predicts so much else